Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 Symptoms:

-Automation that worked perfectly begins producing lower quality outputs after weeks of operation.
+Automation that worked perfectly begins producing lower-quality outputs after weeks of operation.

 Root Cause: